Why are we cooking with gas? Well, because of loadshedding.

 Necessity is the mother of invention, so the sh*t hitting the fan provides a great incentive for entrepreneurial souls to shine.
 I read about a schoolgirl in the UAE who designed a solar bag so that she could charge her phone when she was out in the desert.
 Clever.
 I then found websites for The Solar Bag Company, BirkSun, Sunny Bag and Voltaic Systems.
 They all appear to sell a range of bags that will charge your smartphone.
 Does anybody know if they are any good and whether these or similar products are likely to be available in South Africa any time now?
 We have sunshine in generous abundance here and millions cell phones that need charging.
 The potential market for things like solar bags must be huge.

-If you’re NOT living in South Africa, you don’t need to read on, because it won’t make much sense to you.
-If you ARE living in South Africa and haven’t yet discovered Grid Watch you need to go to news24 right now and install it.
-You can add your location (home and/or work) and it will show the outage schedule for Stage 1, 2 or 3.
-Additionally alerts will pop up whenever load shedding is being implemented.
+If you’re NOT in South Africa, you don’t need to read on, because it won’t make much sense to you.
+If you ARE living in South Africa and haven’t yet discovered Eskom’s sepush app, you need it now.
+You can also try Grid Watch.
 Not only does this app alert you to power cuts, it even has a nifty little torch icon.
 Press it and you will have a little light in the darkness – that is assuming you’ve remembered to charge your phone…

-- If anybody knows the provenance of the spoof broadcast, please let me know.
+* If anybody knows the provenance of the spoof broadcast, please let me know so that I can link to it if possible.